-All sprocket class riders MUST wear knee and elbow protection at all BMX events, within the categories 5, 6, 7, 8, 9 and 10 in the BMXNZ Event Matrix.
+From July 1st 2020 all sprocket class riders MUST wear knee and elbow protection at all BMX events, within the categories 5, 6, 7, 8, 9 and 10 in the BMXNZ Event Matrix.
 Such protection must be of the type that is specifically designed, constructed and sold to protect knees and elbows in BMX, Motocross or Mountain Bike racing events.
 This rule excludes Strider licenced riders.

-2.038 Neck Protection
+2.030 Neck Protection